plone/training/plone_training_config/instructions.rst

     └── frontend

 In :file:`backend` we will install Plone and also add our custom Python code.
-In :file:`backend` we will install Volto and also add our custom React code.
+In :file:`frontend` we will install Volto and also add our custom React code.

 .. _instructions-no-vagrant-label: